Accessory Dwelling Units

 Accessory dwelling units (ADUs) are becoming more and more popular as homeowners see the value of having an extra living or rental space on their property.
 ADUs can also benefit you as a builder.
 Energy Trust offers performance-based incentives to builders of energy-efficient ADUs that earn an EPS.
 Qualifying units must meet specific efficiency requirements, and are designed to deliver low energy costs and superior overall performance.

-An ADU is a structure that is permitted as an accessory dwelling unit by the local jurisdiction and is intended to be used as living quarters.
+An ADU is a structure that permits with the local jurisdiction as an accessory dwelling for intended use as living quarters.
 To qualify for incentives, the ADU must receive an EPS and:

 - Have its own USPS mailing address separate from the main residence

-- Be intended for use as a primary residence
+- Be intended to be used as a primary residence, not a short-term rental property

 - Establish project eligibility (see Eligibility tab).